 Our unconscious can influence our behavior, even if we aren’t aware of its influence.

-The Pre-conscious comprises experiences for which the person can become conscious with little attempts.
+The Pre-conscious comprises experiences for which the person can become conscious with little attempt.

-It serves as a bridge for the unconscious to conscious.
+It serves as a bridge from the unconscious to the conscious.

 A good example is when we suddenly remember something we had forgotten about it.